ONE WEEK IN DUBAI – WHAT TO DO AND SEE IN 7-14 DAYS

 Before getting to the busiest place in the city, start with some beach time

 Spend your whole day and evening at La Mer

-If you visit Dubai for 7 days, this is a must-see place and actually I do suggest, starting your Dubai trip here..
-Whether you arrive in the morning, evening, or afternoon, my recommendation is to head to La Mer first and start your week in Dubai here.
+If you visit Dubai for 7 days, this is a must-see place and actually I do suggest, starting your Dubai trip here.
+Whether you arrive in the morning, evening, or afternoon, my recommendation is to head to La Mer first.

-La Mer just opened less than two years and has become one of the hotspots in Dubai.
-The area is located in the Jumeirah area.
+La Mer has become one of the hotspots in Dubai and is located in the Jumeirah area.
 It is on the beach with a lot of retails stores, stylish restaurants and cafes, the coolest bathhouses, and friendly and fun street art – and, of course, the beach!

 It is a great way to get adjusted to Dubai.
-While you enjoy the nice views of Burj Khalifa, one of the main attractions of Dubai, you can take it easy the first day and hold off on getting into the crazy parts of Dubai.
+While you enjoy the nice views of Burj Khalifa, one of the main attractions, you can take it easy the first day and hold off on getting into the crazy parts of Dubai.

 This place is perfect to spend a full day (there are free and very stylish, showers, clean toilets, and you can either bring your own towels or you can book some sun beds and umbrellas).